alebcay/brave/README.md

 Then run the new docker image:
 `docker run --name brave --rm -t -i -p 5000:5000 PackageHashNumber`

-Optionally you can also mount a local directory interal to the docker instance:
+Optionally you can also mount a local directory integral to the docker instance:
 `-v /path/in/host:/videos`

 ## How to use